Northern lights – Energy from out of space pouring in

 Sleep deprevation due to light pollution

 The timing couldn’t have been better for my friend, because he actually had them for his birthday.
-What an awesome present to be treated on such a magnificient northern lights show!
+What an awesome present to be treated to such a magnificient northern lights show!
 When they finally slowed down a little, we went back to the guesthouse to have a celebratory drink of Brennivín.

 It was difficult to go to sleep after all this excitement.
 They just kept on going.
 Even the locals were impressed.
 When we looked outside, activity had increased again.
 At some point I woke up in the middle of the night, and they were still at it.
 There was lots of stuff hanging in the sky, flaring up at irregular intervals.